Rottnest Island Grand Tour Including Lunch and Historical Train Ride

 Offered in: English

-While you're on Rottnest Island, take a 4-hour guided train/coach tour around the traffic-free island for a complete look at its attractions.
-Start with a historical train ride, and then explore the settlement, Jeannies Lookout, and Parker Point with its quokkas.
-Continue along the loop to admire turquoise bays and white-sand beaches, visit Wadjemup Lighthouse, and learn about the Noongar (Aboriginal) history before checking out the lookout at Mabel Cove.
+While you're on Rottnest Island, take a 4-hour guided train/coach tour around the traffic-free island to explore the highlights.
+Start with a historical train ride and tour of WWII Oliver Hill Guns and Tunnels, and then explore the settlement and Jeannie's Lookout.
+Continue along the loop to admire turquoise bays and white-sand beaches, pass by Wadjemup Lighthouse, and learn about the Noongar (Aboriginal) history before checking out the lookout at Mabel Cove.

 What's Included